Astra Lost in Space: Production

-Shinohara originally intended to serialize Astra Lost in Space in Weekly Shōnen Jump, but the proposal was rejected.
+Kenta Shinohara originally intended to serialize Astra Lost in Space in Weekly Shōnen Jump, but the proposal was rejected.
 Unwilling to abandon a story for which he had already conceived a core plot twist, he sought to publish it in another format.
 The manga was subsequently serialized on Shōnen Jump+.
 Initial popularity was limited; however, following the reveal of its central twist, the series gained more recognition.

 Seeking to create a work tonally distinct from his previous series, Sket Dance, Shinohara integrated elements of fantasy science fiction and closed circle mystery.
 His initial concept was directly inspired by the 19th-century novel Two Years' Vacation, featuring a group of 15 children.
 This was scaled down to a core cast of nine characters to better suit a planned shorter serialization of four to five volumes, with some characters' personalities being merged.
 The narrative retains several elements from the novel, including internal conflicts, banishment, changes in leadership, and character development.